slowernews/wisdom-tldr/README.md

 Every day, whether it’s “be creative today.”
 Or “go some place you’ve never been” or “talk to ten random strangers”, make a mission.
 Learn something new.
 Missions are for people who DO.
 Mission statements are for people who DON’T.

+What do you really want?
+- What do the actions of your past suggest is most important to you?
+- What desires do you have that don't align with your past behavior.
+- What future path does your past behavior suggest rather than your imagination?
+- If you don't like these answers, change your existing behavior.
+Spend more time doing the things you really want to do.
+Getting very clear about what is important allows you to stop caring so much about things that are unimportant.
+What skills are you missing to be able to do what you want?
+What skills do others have who possess what you wan allen tucker

+What does it mean to be you?
+Who are you?

+“It seems so easy because you hang out with yourself all day,” she said.
+“But it’s so easy to get distracted by who you feel you should be… or who you wish you were.
+Or who other people expect you to be.” it’s OK to stop doing things that should make you feel good, but don’t.

+Step 1: Do less of what you don’t like doing -- unless it is limiting you Step 2: Do more of what you like doing
+Step 3: Use envy
+“Envy is painful, but it’s a very helpful emotion for a happy life.
+It’s a giant red arrow sign standing over someone’s head saying, ‘They've got something you want.’”
 -->